mariuszmspace/my-links/README.md

 * [ctop](https://ctop.sh/) - ncurses top-like UI for containers -- `Golang`
 * [DevSpace](https://github.com/covexo/devspace) - Build, test and run code directly inside any Kubernetes cluster, no more waiting for rebuild + redeploy, run code instantly -- `Golang`
 * [distroless](https://github.com/GoogleContainerTools/distroless) - "Distroless" images contain only your application and its runtime dependencies and nothing else, by Google -- `various lang`
+* [docker-debug](https://github.com/zeromake/docker-debug) - Attach a new "debug container" to existing namespaces so you don't have to include debug tools in the app containers -- `Golang`
 * [docker-gc](https://github.com/spotify/docker-gc) - Docker garbage collection of containers and images  -- `shell`
 * [DockerSlim](http://dockersl.im/) - Uses static and dynamic analysis to create skinny image variants of your fat images -- `Golang`
 * [dockerviz](https://github.com/justone/dockviz) - Great tool for analyzing images -- `Golang`